 Address the lengthy timescales to get products on the market

-By acting as a facilitator for smaller innovators the NHDG can help to remove existing barriers for innovation including the high cost to get quality products to market.
+By acting as a facilitator for smaller innovators, the NHDG can help to remove existing barriers for innovation including the significant time it takes to get quality products to market.

 National retrofit programmes with routes to get innovative products approved

-Existing retrofit programmes should be expanded to include a route to market for innovative products as is the case for SHDF Wave 3 and ECO.
-This will allow for innovation to be supported in the retrofit sector whilst maintaining quality assurance as innovators will need to go through established pathways including PAS approval to get their product or service on the market through the relevant retrofit programme.
+All existing retrofit programmes should include a route to market for innovative products as is the case for ECO.
+This will allow for innovation to be supported in the retrofit sector whilst still maintaining quality assurance, as innovators will need to go through established pathways for their product or service to be included within the relevant retrofit programme.

 Multidisciplinary approach including the role of digital innovation

-Digital innovation is a key part of the transition to net zero as without it we would not be developing the tools and skills needed to meet this challenge.
-As well as supporting physical products through retrofit schemes, the government needs to open doors for digital innovations which could include a software or programme to improve an existing or new process.
+Digital innovation is a key part of the transition to net zero, with the potential to significantly improve the efficiency and effectiveness of retrofit delivery.
+As well as supporting physical installations through retrofit schemes, the Government needs to support digital innovations which have the potential to improve existing processes.

 Funding to support R&D and UK manufacturers of low carbon technologies